CamDavidsonPilon/lifelines/docs/Survival Regression.rst

     # method three
     from lifelines.utils import concordance_index
     print(concordance_index(rossi['week'], -cph.predict_partial_hazard(rossi), rossi['arrest']))

+.. note:: Remember, the concordance score evaluates the relative rankings of subject's event times.
+Thus, it is scale invariant (i.e. you can multiple by a positive constant, or add a constant, and the rankings won't change).
+A model maximized for concordance-index does not necessarily give good predicted *times*, but will give good predicted *rankings*.

 However, there are other, arguably better, methods to measure the fit of a model.
 Included in ``print_summary`` is the log-likelihood, which can be used in an `AIC calculation <https://en.wikipedia.org/wiki/Akaike_information_criterion>`_, and the `log-likelihood ratio statistic <https://en.wikipedia.org/wiki/Likelihood-ratio_test>`_.
 Generally, I personally loved this article by Frank Harrell, `"Statistically Efficient Ways to Quantify Added Predictive Value of New Measurements" <http://www.fharrell.com/post/addvalue/>`_.